AllStarLink/ASL3-Manual/docs/developers/source-install.md

 cp /usr/src/app_rpt/configs/rpt/* /etc/asterisk
 ```

-> reboot the system

-You should now have a complete ASL3 install.
+After restarting Asterisk (or rebooting the system) you should now have a complete ASL3 install.
+You can use the following command as a quick check :

 ```bash
 asterisk -rx "rpt localnodes"